apetkau/resfinder-batch/README.md

     resfinder-batch.pl [options] [file ...]

       Options:
-        -t|--threads  Number of resfinder instances to launch at once [defaults to max CPUs].
+        -t|--threads  Number of resfinder instances to launch at once [4].
+        -k|--pid-threshold  The % identity threshold [98.0].
+        -l|--min-length-overlap  The minimum length of an overlap.
+For example 0.60 for a minimum overlap of 60% [0.60].
-        -o|--output  Output file for results [default to stdout].
+        -o|--output  Output directory for results.
         -v|--version  Print out version of software and resfinder.
         -h|--help  Print help message.